poikilos/artspatter/contributing.md

       - calls (models/user.model.js) mongoose User model
         - writes to mongodb

+## Debugging
+- React errors appear the **browser console**.
+- Node errors appear as standard output.

+### Acceptable warnings
+- `The Components object is deprecated.
+It will soon be removed` This is due to Selenium IDE, not ArtSpatter.
+It appears on every website when you have Selenium IDE installed.

 ## Database
 ### IDs are text for cross-site support
-IDs must be strings for cross-site synchronized data (for example, uid should be unique and auto-incremented, but the user table may contain users from other sites--therefore, the uid is the text form of the node-sequence id, and may contain "@" then a base URL of another installation.
+IDs must be strings for cross-site synchronized data (for example, uid should be unique and auto-incremented, but the user table may contain users from other sites--therefore, the uid is the text form of the mongoose-sequence id, and may contain "@" then a base URL of another installation.

 The id is used instead of usernames, since usernames may change, and